Committees

 Extern Committee

-Promotes the opportunity and selects four young professionals as externs to the annual NRPA Congress.
+Promotes the opportunity and selects four young professionals as externs to the annual NRPA Conference.
 Two of the extern opportunities are the Ernest T. Atwell Externships, intended for diversity candidates.

 Hall of Fame Committee (in partnership with NRPA)

 Selects individuals who have made outstanding and lasting contributions to the advancement of recreation and parks (nominee must be deceased for at least five years prior to nomination).
 It is a memorial to those leaders who have enriched our philosophy and enhanced our environment.
-Induction takes place during the NRPA Conference at the Academy’s Annual Banquet.
+Induction takes place during the NRPA Conference.
 The Hall of Fame is housed at NRPA Headquarters.
 The Academy appoints four representatives who assist this joint committee; terms are five years.

 Justice, Equity, Diversity and Inclusion Committee (JEDI)